xiongss9/csc341-f22/Projects/Project01 Generic List/README.md

 #### QUESTIONS

-> ANSWER THESE QUESTIONS IN THE GOOGLE FORM: https://forms.gle/nGLb8jed8LL6cqK47
+> ANSWER THESE QUESTIONS IN THE GOOGLE FORM: <a href="https://forms.gle/nGLb8jed8LL6cqK47" target="_blank">https://forms.gle/nGLb8jed8LL6cqK47</a>

 1. Why is it important that we can use generic types to create class?
 In other words, what would you have to do if that did not exist?